iot-salzburg/gpu-jupyter/README.md

 The password can be set in `src/jupyter_notebook_config.json`.
-Therefore, hash your password in the form (password)(salt) using a sha1 hash generator, e.g. the sha1 generator of [passwordsgenerator.net](https://passwordsgenerator.net/sha1-hash-generator/).
+Therefore, hash your password in the form (password)(salt) using a sha1 hash generator, e.g. the sha1 generator of [sha1-online.com](http://www.sha1-online.com/).
-The input with the default password and salt `asdfe49e73b0eb0e` should yield the hash string as shown in the config file below. **Never give away your own unhashed password!**
+The input with the default password `asdf` and salt `asdfe49e73b0eb0e` should yield the hash string as shown in the config file below. **Never give away your own unhashed password!**

 Then update the config file as shown below and restart the service.